bayl0n/PatternsBook/patterns.md

 **Observations:**
   * <read pattern> appears twice
-  * always test for the "end of input" valye immediately after a <read pattern>.
+  * always test for the "end of input" value immediately after a <read pattern>.

 ## The "array loop" pattern